Seven Major Pitfalls to Avoid When Using Atlassian Confluence for Collaboration

 3) Disabling the Comments Feature

-Collaboration means communication – and collaboration platforms such as Atlassian Confluence enable human beings to interact with ease.
+Collaboration means communication – and collaboration platforms such as Atlassian Confluence enable your team to interact with ease.
 And written text is the simplest way of sharing your thoughts online quickly and effectively.

-By default, Confluence allows users to leave comments on each page or blog post, so they can share feedback with authors and editors.
+By default, Confluence allows users to leave page comments or inline comments on each page or blog post, so they can share feedback with authors and editors.
 If a discussion develops below an article or Confluence page, it’s a sign that the content asset is worth talking about.
 And even more critical comments can be seen as an invitation to improve your content.

 If you disable this functionality, you’ll destroy the most important social interaction feature of your collaboration platform.